Midland Railway – Butterley: Butterley

-Butterley is the headquarters of the Midland Railway – Butterley.
-The station consists of a double platform and the station building; the original buildings were demolished after the line closed.
-The current station building is a near identical match to the one originally at Butterley and was transferred from Whitwell Railway Station and built in place of the original.
-The station building contains the gift shop and the booking office.
-A café and the Alfreton Model Railway Society are also present in adjacent buildings.
-The signal box at Butterley was formerly situated at Ais Gill on the Settle to Carlisle line.
+This is the headquarters and gateway to the Swanwick Junction site.
+It consists of a double platform and the station building; the original buildings were demolished after the line closed.
+The current station building is a near identical match to the one originally at Butterley and was transferred from and built in place of the original.

+The station building contains the gift shop and the booking office; a café and the Alfreton Model Railway Society are also present in adjacent buildings.
+The signal box at Butterley was formerly situated at Ais Gill on the Settle to Carlisle Line.
 A carriage shed also stands at the eastern end of the yard, neither the signal box or carriage shed are open to the public.